City of Deltona

 smoking to the State of Florida, except that “municipalities may

-and public parks that they own, except that they may not further
+beaches and public parks that they own, except that they may not

-restrict the smoking of unfiltered cigars”.
-Additionally, Section
+further restrict the smoking of unfiltered cigars”.
+Additionally,

-or municipal ordinances that impose more restrictive regulation on
+of county or municipal ordinances that impose more restrictive

-the use of vapor-generating devices.”
-The proposed ordinance bans
+regulation on the use of vapor-generating devices.”
+The proposed

-smoking and vaping of any kind, notwithstanding the prohibition on
+ordinance bans smoking and vaping of any kind, notwithstanding

-restriction of smoking unfiltered cigars.
-The penalty for
+the prohibition on restriction of smoking unfiltered cigars.
+The

-non-compliance is a $150.00 fine and may also include suspension
+penalty for non-compliance is a $150.00 fine and may also include

 There is no state preemption of metal detecting regulations.
 The